akczcz/akv2k8s/README.md

       - env: # added new line
         - name: SECRET_NAME1 # added new line
           valueFrom: # added new line
-            configMapKeyRef: # added new line
+            secretKeyRef: # added new line
               name: akv-secret-name1 # added new line
               key: secretname1 # added new line
         - name: SQL_CONNECTION_STRING # added new line
           valueFrom: # added new line
-            configMapKeyRef: # added new line
+            secretKeyRef: # added new line
               name: akv-sql # added new line
               key: sqlconnectionstring # added new line
         image: nginx